Animals in farming

 The treatment of farm animals is the world’s biggest animal welfare issue – and it’s getting bigger.
 By 2050, livestock production will be twice what it was in 2000.
 Right now, more than 70 billion animals are farmed for food each year – two-thirds in conditions that mean they can’t move freely or live naturally.
-We campaign for progress at every stage, from farming to transportation to slaughter.
-We know change is possible and since 2007, our humane slaughter training has made life better for eight billion animals.
+We campaign for progress at every stage – from farming to transportation to slaughter.
+And we know change is possible – since 2009, our humane slaughter training has made life better for eight billion animals.

-- Moving governments and global bodies to improve regulations to protect animals.
+- We move governments and global bodies to improve regulations to protect animals.

-- Influencing debates that will shape the future of world farming.
+- We influence debates that will shape the future of world farming.

-- Partnering with food businesses to change the way they work and protect animals.
+- We partner with food businesses to change the way they work and protect animals.

-- Working with farmers to demonstrate practical and affordable ways to protect animals.
+- We work with farmers to demonstrate practical and affordable ways to protect animals.

 - We encourage people to choose food produced in line with high welfare standards.